Proof of Vaccination Process

 Is it mandatory to upload my vaccination information?

-Yes, if you are vaccinated, the university requires all faculty, staff, and students to upload their COVID-19 vaccination information.
+Yes, the university requires all faculty, staff, and students to upload their COVID-19 vaccination information.

-Individuals are considered fully vaccinated for COVID-19 two weeks after they have received the second dose in a two-dose series (Pfizer or Moderna), or two weeks after they have received a single-dose vaccine (Johnson & Johnson/Janssen).
-Currently, New York state only recognizes COVID-19 manufacturers that have been approved by the U.S. Food and Drug Administration (FDA) (i.e., Pfizer, Moderna, and Johnson & Johnson/Janssen).
+Individuals are considered to have received their primary vaccination after they have received the second dose of a two-dose MRNA series (Pfizer or Moderna), or after they have received a single-dose vaccine (Johnson & Johnson/Janssen).
+Currently,

 I have obtained a vaccine outside of the United States that is not currently approved by the U.S. FDA.
 Should I report this and what can I expect?